openid/fapi/fapi-2_0-security-profile.md

 accept their issuer value in the `aud` claim received in client authentication assertions.
 It recommends that they also accept their token endpoint url or the url of the endpoint at which the assertion was received.
-This does not reduce the stricter requrement in [@!RFC9126] that requires all 3 values to be accepted at the PAR endpoint.
+This does not reduce the stricter requirement in [@!RFC9126] that requires all 3 values to be accepted at the PAR endpoint.

 **NOTE**: Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the Authorization Server issues a new refresh token to the client as part of the